 We have already discussed what forex margin is.
 It is the deposit needed to place a trade and keep a position open.
 Leverage, on the other hand, enables you to trade larger position sizes with a smaller capital outlay.

-A leverage ratio of 30:1 means that a trader can control a trade worth 30 times his initial investment.
-If a trader has $5,000 available to open a trade, he can effectively control a position with a total value of $150,000 if the leverage ratio is 30:1.
+A leverage ratio of 30:1 means that a trader can control a trade worth 30 times their initial investment.
+If a trader has $5,000 available to open a trade, they can effectively control a position with a total value of $150,000 if the leverage ratio is 30:1.
 In forex trading, leverage is related to the forex margin rate which tells a trader what percentage of the total trade value is required to enter the trade.
 So, if the forex margin is 3.3%, then the leverage available from the broker is 30:1.
 If the forex margin is 5%, then the leverage available from the broker is 20:1.
 A forex margin of 10% equates to a leverage of 10:1.

 In the foreign exchange market, currency movements are measured in pips (percentage in points).
 A pip is the smallest movement that a currency can make.
 For most major currency pairs, such as GBP/USD, a pip is a price movement of 0.0001.
 If GBP/USD moves from 1.4100 to 1.4200, that is a movement of 100 pips, which is just a one cent move in the exchange rate.
 While a one cent move doesn’t sound like much, with the use of leverage, it could generate a significant profit for a forex trader.